Currently open by appointment only, write Director@TheComputerChurch.org.

 1890 Census: Why Do We Take a Census

-Reason #1: LAW The decennial census is mandated by the US Constitution in Article 1, Section 2.
+Reason #1: LAW The decennial census is mandated by the U.S. Constitution in Article 1, Section 2.

 "Representatives and direct Taxes shall be apportioned among the several States which may be included within this Union, according to their respective Numbers..."